gvwilson/thirdbit/src/fiction/madica/index.md

 "I was so worried," Laurellen said when she finally let go.

 "Me too."
 Madica wiped her eyes.
 "I really thought we were done for.
-There were all these robots with their heads off, and---"
+There were all these robots with their heads off, and—"

 And whatever else she might have said was cut off by an even louder alarm going, "BRRRRMP!
 BRRRRMP!
-BRRRRMP!" and a recorded voice saying, "Warning---collision alert.
-Warning---collision imminent.
+BRRRRMP!" and a recorded voice saying, "Warning—collision alert.
+Warning—collision imminent.
 Total destruction of this space craft in five… four…"

 </section>